lazy-ocean/js-interview-cheatsheet/objects.md

 To deep clone/copy to get two independent object, use Lodash's `_.cloneDeep` or `Object.assign(res, src)`, or recursively copy data.

-> Object.assign doesn't work well with nested objects - it would be copied as link.
+> Object.assign doesn't work well with nested objects - it would be copied as reference.
 Use lodash if possible.